nilearn/nilearn/doc/index.rst

 .. container:: index-paragraph

-    NiLearn is a Python module for **fast and easy statistical learning on NeuroImaging** data.
+    Nilearn is a Python module for **fast and easy statistical learning on NeuroImaging** data.

     It leverages the `scikit-learn <http://scikit-learn.org>`__ Python toolbox